Measuring the results of your advertising

 Essentially, measuring results of your advertising means comparing the value of your sales with the cost of advertising.
-To do this, you need to start early in the process-before you even make up the advertisement.
+To do this, you need to start early in the process — before you even come up with the advertisement.
 Ask yourself: "What do I want the advertising to do for my business?"

-Immediate response advertising should cause the potential customer to buy a particular product from you within a short time (i.e. today, tomorrow, or next week).
-An example of an ad that triggers such a decision is one that promotes regular-priced items or services but which has immediate appeal.
-Other examples are ads with price appeal such as clearance sales, holiday sales, back to school sales.
+Immediate-response advertising should convince potential customers to buy a particular product from you within a short time (i.e. today, tomorrow, or next week).
+An example, of this is an ad that promotes regular-priced items or services but has immediate appeal, or an ad that has a price appeal (clearance sale, holiday sale, or back to school sale).

-Attitude advertising is harder to measure than immediate-response advertising because you cannot always attribute a specific sale to it.
-Its sales are usually created long after the ad has appeared.
+Image advertising is harder to measure than immediate-response advertising because you cannot always attribute specific sales to it.
 However, you may notice that an ad or a series of ads that announce a particular brand start to pay off when you begin to get customers who want only that brand and ask no questions about competing brands.
 In short, the message lingers in the minds of those who have seen or heard the ad.
 Sooner or later, these people may act upon the message.

-Because the effect of attitude advertising is spread out over an extended period of time, you can measure the results in a more leisurely fashion.
-Some attitude advertising, such as a series of ads about the brands that a store carries, can be measured one month after the ads appear, or at the end of a campaign.
+Because the effect of image advertising is spread out over an extended period of time, you can measure the results at various intervals.
+Some image advertising, such as a series of ads about the brands your business offers, can be measured one month after the ads appear, or at the end of a campaign.

 What tools and techniques can measure my advertising results?

-Whether you are trying to measure immediate response ads or attitude advertising, the better you plan, the more accurate your results will be.
-You must not only determine what you expect your advertising to do, but also find ways to determine if clients have seen or heard the ad.
+Whether you are trying to measure immediate-response ads or image advertising, the better you plan, the more accurate your results will be.
+You must not only determine what you expect to achieve with your advertising, but also find ways to determine if clients have seen or heard your ads.

 Testing immediate response ads

-Usually, redeemed coupons represent sales of the product.
+Usually, redeemed coupons represent sales of the product as a result of an ad.
 Ask yourself whether enough sales were made to pay for the ad.
-Date the coupon so you can determine the number of sales for the first, second, and third weeks that you placed the ad.
+Date your coupons so you can determine the number of sales for the first, second, and third weeks that you placed the ad.